Arnold Diffusion in Multi-Dimensional Convex Billiards: Geometry of the Domain, Dynamics, and Results

 Consider the function $H : T \Gamma \to \mathbb{R}$ given by

 It is not hard to see that $X = \Omega \nabla H$ where

 is the standard symplectic matrix.
 Therefore the geodesic flow is the Hamiltonian flow associated with the Hamiltonian function $H$.

 Notice that the second term of \eqref{eq_geodesicflowhamiltonian} vanishes identically on $T \Gamma$, and so the energy $\frac{u^2}{2}$ is conserved.
 Since the Hamiltonian $H$ is homogeneous of second order in $u$, the dynamics of the geodesic flow is the same on every energy level.
+Despite the second term of the Hamiltonian vanishing on the phase space, its contribution to the second equation of motion in \eqref{eq_geodesicfloweom} is nontrivial.
+In particular, if we did not include the second term, the $x$-component would travel along straight lines in $\mathbb{R}^d$, and would not remain on the hypersurface $\Gamma$.

 As mentioned in Section \ref{sec_introduction}, we assume that there is a hyperbolic periodic orbit $\gamma$ of the geodesic flow, and a transverse homoclinic orbit $\xi$.
 Assumption [A1] ensures that the geodesic flow has a normally hyperbolic invariant manifold consisting of the hyperbolic orbit $\gamma$ on an interval of energy levels, and assumption [A2] ensures that the stable and unstable manifolds of the normally hyperbolic manifold have a transverse homoclinic intersection.
 It was shown in \cite{contreras2010geodesic} that for a $C^2$-open and dense set of $C^{\infty}$-smooth Riemannian metrics, assumptions [A1,2] are satisfied.
 In \cite{knieper2002c}, it was proved that these assumptions hold for a $C^{\infty}$-open and dense set of positively curved Riemannian metrics on $\mathbb{S}^2$.
 There are two significant differences between these cases and ours.
 First, the analytic category requires special treatment as bump functions cannot be used explicitly.
 Second, making perturbations only by perturbing the manifold rather than the Riemannian metric is significantly more restrictive, so results about generic metrics do not apply.
 In the case of closed, strictly convex and real-analytic hypersurfaces of Euclidean space, the paper \cite{clarke2019generic} offers two positive results: for surfaces in $\mathbb{R}^3$, conditions [A1,2] are $C^{\omega}$-open and dense; and for hypersurfaces of $\mathbb{R}^d$ with an elliptic closed geodesic, [A1,2] are satisfied $C^{\omega}$-generically.
 We use the notation $\gamma$, $\xi$ liberally to refer either to orbits in $T \Gamma$, or to curves in $\Gamma$.